domogik/domogik/docker/README.md

 * a MySQL server with a fresh database (not persisted!)
 * Domogik-MQ 1.3
 * Domogik in the last release of the develop branch
-* Domogik in the last release of the develop branch
+* Domoweb in the last release of the develop branch
 * A few packages : plugin diskfree, plugin weather, brain base (for the butler), ...
 They are not configured!

 All will be started automatically and available on :